 I am planning on going pretty minimal for aid station bags.
 I plan on having drop bags at four locations-Virgin Dam Aid, mile 23, Goosebump-Miles 31.43,75; Grafton Mesa-Miles 49,54,68; and Gaucamole Miles 82 & 91.

 Virgin Dam Aid Mile 23-four gels, a handwipe, maybe a fresh Buff band, some duct tape

+Goosebump-miles 31,43,75-back up light.
+I should not need to pick this up at Mile 43, but it might be handy at mile 74.
 I will also bring a spare pair of shoes (and socks) for this AS.
 I never change shoes.
 But I do have a precautionary story from Reverse Ring why you should have the spares!

+Grafton Mesa-miles 49, 54, 68-I hit this at mile 49, run a loop, back to AS at mile 54, run a different loop, back at mile 68.
+One of the three stops through here I imagine I will need to pick up my light.
 I will also have a long sleeved shirt, gloves, headband/or hat here.
 Maybe tights or capris.
 That will be a decision closer to race time.
 I’ve garnered from reading that there could be a temperature differential from 10-20 degrees from the top of a mesa to the bottom.

 Guacamole-miles 82, 91-I hit the AS at mile 82, run a loop, back at mile 91, then run for home.
 I will have some gels, sweet tea, perhaps a “surprise” candy bar of some kind-the item when you are rummaging in your drop bag you are pleasantly surprised to come across.
 It will also be good to have a drop bag here to dump off items not needed any more.